michelle-miller/conversation/logs_convo.md

 ![Entities drop-down menu](images/entities_filter.png)

-messages may take some time to update.
-Allow at least 30 minutes after a user's interaction with your bot before attempting to filter for that content.
+Messages may take some time to update.
+Allow at least 30 minutes after a user's interaction with your application before attempting to filter for that content.

 ## Viewing an individual message
-You can expand each message entry to see what the user said in the whole conversation, and how your bot answered.
+You can expand each message entry to see what the user said in the whole conversation, and how your application answered.
 To do this, select **Open conversation**.
 You are automatically taken to the message you selected within that conversation.

+**NOTE**: The time shown at the top of each conversation is localized to reflect the time zone of your browser.
+This may differ from the timestamp shown if you review the same conversation log via an API call; API log calls are always shown in UTC.

 ![Open conversation panel](images/open_convo.png)